 - That’s why we put so much emphasis on building your Unit by recruiting leaders.

-- Be sure to equip your New Member Coordinators so that they can Welcome! at any time.
+- Be sure to equip your Welcome Team so that they can Welcome! at any time and any place.

 - Stock them with information like your “Pack packet” that they can share with families.

 - Every recruiting method works some of the time for someone.